DeveloperCircleHarare/DeveloperResourceCompendium/README.md

 # The Developer Resource Compendium
-## A document with useful links &amp; resources for developers of skill levels and backgrounds
+## A document with useful links &amp; resources for developers of all skill levels and backgrounds

 ## [facebook for developers](https://developers.facebook.com/)
 ##### [Tools](https://developers.facebook.com/tools/)